b97tsk/resume/README.md

 By default, a file named `resume.yaml` is read when the program starts, if it exists.
 You can specify the path of this configure file by using command line flag `-f`.

-A configure file is an YAML document which can specify following options:
+A configure file is an YAML document that can specify following options:

-- `alloc` alloc disk space before first write.
+- `alloc` alloc disk space before the first write.
+- `autoremove` auto remove .resume file after successfully verified.
 - `connections` maximum number of parallel downloads.
 - `cookie` cookie file.
 The file format is [Netscape format](https://unix.stackexchange.com/a/210282).
 - `dial-timeout` dial timeout.